end-9214/SeaSense_India_Mobile_Application/README.md

 - Database: MongoDB
 - Machine Learning: PyTorch, ZenML, MLflow

 The project aims to improve the beach-going experience through data-driven insights and a robust, scalable backend infrastructure.
 Feel free to explore, contribute, or provide feedback to help make SeaSense India even better!
+The project is currently under development.